Find out how to give objective design feedback that makes your project more successful.

 5. Ask for Clarification

+For example, let’s say your brand is blue and the designer puts a green button on the screen.
 Instead of telling them to make the green button blue, ask them why the green button is green in the first place.

 You might be surprised to learn that it’s green because green indicates that a positive action will happen when the user clicks the button.
 Or maybe it’s a button that indicates the user is finishing a workflow or proceeding to checkout.
 Changing it to blue might actually confuse the user even though it matches your brand better.

 Instead of asking them to make the logo bigger, ask them if they think your brand name is visible enough to attract new clients and customers.
 Don’t be afraid to voice your concerns and ask questions, but do it in a way that’s respectful and objective.